KasparsMazurs/mr_kris_tattoo/README.md

 Mr. Kris Tattoo is a landing page for a self-made artist specializing in digital art and tattoos.

 Users of this site will be able to find an artist portfolio and contact details.

+This page is made using HTML and CSS only.

 ![responsivedesign](assets/images/for%20readme%20file/responsive.JPG)